Currently set to Index

 Falling asleep requires that calming neurotransmitters increase (such as GABA and melatonin) while excitatory ones decrease (such as histamine, dopamine, norepinephrine, and epinephrine).
 Methylation is needed to help clear histamine, dopamine, norepinephrine, and epinephrine.

-BedIdeally, we should be doing everything we can to optimize our body’s ability to effectively methylate because it’s such a critical process that must be continually maintained throughout life.
-Unfortunately most of us – Have Never Even Heard About Methylation!
+It’s easy to see that ideally we should be doing everything we can to optimize our body’s ability to effectively methylate because it’s such a critical process that must be continually maintained throughout life.
+Unfortunately most of us – have never even heard about methylation!

 Problems start arising when methylation is not optimized, meaning, it’s happening slower than it should be (or the opposite: it’s happening too fast!).